 Why is attracting orioles so fun and exciting?

 I think it’s a combination of a few things.
 First, regardless of the species (Baltimore, Orchard, Bullocks), orioles are absolutely gorgeous!
 I think their exotic orange plumage makes them look like they belong in a rainforest instead of your backyard.

 The other reason is that even though orioles are not rare, they are uncommon to see.
 I know many people who have NEVER observed an oriole.
 These shy birds tend to stay high up in the trees AWAY from people.
 I love being able to show someone orioles at my feeders for the first time and witness how they can’t believe these birds exist near us!

 Below you will learn 5 effective strategies you can use to attract orioles!

 Assuming you live in the USA or southern Canada, then you can potentially watch orioles in your backyard during the summer months.
-It’s going to take a bit of effort on your part to initially attract these beautiful birds, but once they start coming, they can quickly become regular feeder visitors.
+It’s going to take some effort on your part to initially attract these beautiful birds, but once they start coming, they can quickly become regular feeder visitors.

 Strategy #1: Select Foods That Orioles ACTUALLY Eat!